 Subdivision (a)(2).
 Rule 45(a)(2) has been amended to refer to the third Monday in February as "Washington's Birthday."
 A federal statute officially designates the holiday as "Washington's Birthday," reflecting the desire of Congress specially to honor the first president of the United States.
 See 5 U.S.C. §6103(a).
 During the 1998 restyling of the Federal Rules of Appellate Procedure, references to "Washington's Birthday" were mistakenly changed to "Presidents' Day."
 The amendment corrects that error.

 Changes Made After Publication and Comments.
-No changes were made to the text of the proposed
+No changes were made to the text of the proposed amendment or to the Committee Note.

 Rule 46.
 Attorneys